eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 this, for each capability type.
 There is no "automatic revoke".

 It also has the drawback that, by holding a reference, the `File` type is now tied to the lifetime of the `FileSystem` capability.
+This may, or may not, be a feature.

 ## Global Uniqueness {#unique}